Unknown

 Book Cover for The Philosopher of Palo Alto

-My new book -- The Philosopher of Palo Alto: Mark Weiser, Xerox PARC, and the Original Internet of Things -- is due out from the University of Chicago Press in May 2023.
+My latest book -- The Philosopher of Palo Alto: Mark Weiser, Xerox PARC, and the Original Internet of Things -- was published by the University of Chicago Press in Summer 2023.
 A description of the book is available on the publisher's website and on Amazon.
-I've spoken about the book at Stanford, PARC, and to researcher groups at Google, as well as on ABC7 Bay Area TV.
+The Philosopher of Palo Alto has been reviewed in the New Yorker, New York Review of Books, MIT Technology Review, and on German public radio.
+I've recently spoken about the book at Stanford, the Palo Alto Research Center, and to research groups at Google, as well as on ABC7 Bay Area TV.

-My recent essays on technology and culture have appeared in the Los Angeles Times, Boston Review, and San Fransisco Chronicle, and in numerous academic journals, such as Computational Culture and Convergence.
-My first book, Actionable Media (Oxford UP, 2018), explored a new wave of digital communication that is emerging with the spread of ubiquitous computing.
+My essays on technology, rhetoric, and culture have appeared in the Los Angeles Times, Boston Review, and San Fransisco Chronicle, and in numerous academic journals, such as Computational Culture, Environmental Communication, and Computers & Composition.
+My first book, Actionable Media (Oxford UP, 2018), explored a new wave of digital art and communication that is emerging within the ubiquitous computing environments of smart cities.
 With Sean Morey, I also co-edited a book called Augmented Reality: Innovative Perspectives across Art, Industry, and Academia.

-I am currently an Associate Professor of English and former Director of Digital Studies at the University of Colorado Denver, where I teach courses on histories & theories of technology, digital media, public writing, and narrative nonfiction.
+I am currently an Associate Professor of English and former Director of Digital Studies at the University of Colorado Denver, where I teach courses on the history & philosophy of technology, digital futures, writing, and literary nonfiction.
+I also teach interdisciplinary honors seminars on these topics for our University Honors & Leadership Program.
 I hold a Ph.D. in English from the University of Florida and was recently a Visiting Scholar in Communication at Stanford University.

 My literary agent is Deirdre Mullane of Mullane Literary Associates.